andreybarsky/orpyus/README.md

 Usage: Just clone and import:
 - `from muse import Note, Chord, Key, Progression`

+(this readme is deprecated - please await a new one)

 # Notes

 The `notes.Note` class represents abstract musical notes not associated with a specific octave: C, C#, D, through to B.